"To seek adventure by one's self is admirable, exploring with your son is priceless." - Robert Griego.

 We feel very good, rested, and eager to move West on scenic highway 4 and 126.
 Keith thinks I'm joking when I say "if we stay on this road, we soon wind up in Cuba."
 At the intersection, we head South on hwy 550 all the way to Bernalillo.
 As we fill up, he smiles and thinks back to our brief stay in "Cuba."
 We need to make up some time after our detour to Bandelier so we jump on to interstate 40 heading due West for Grants.
 I've taken some back roads going South from Grants on hwy 117 and that's the plan.
 I show Keith a nice BLM camp site near El Malpais National Monument where I've camped before.
 It sits high on a bluff and is a no-frill camp site but it is free.
 We leisurely ride South towards Pie Town.
 You guessed it.
 We stop for pie and it is delicious.
 A must if you are out this way.
 The weather is very good.
 Keith must be my good luck charm as most of my trips are wet ones.
 Next Quemado and we stop for a break, and we both are feeling good.
 We are just cruising in 5th gear.

 About 40 miles from Show Low, Keith signals me that he has hit his reserve tank.
 I see the worrisome expression on his face.
 Our options are to return back towards Springerville or go for it.
 I never have like going backwards so I quickly do some math.
 I know my bike and I keep track of mpg in my head but I don't know Keith's bike that well.
-We pull over to talk and I say "if you ride behind me, and we slow down to 45 miles per hour, I think you'll make it."
+We pull over to talk "If you ride behind me, and we slow down to 45 miles per hour, I think you'll make it."
 He agrees so off we go.
 By now, I'm going though some contingency plans.
 Could I tow him with the parachute cord?
 We could camp along side the road and hitch hike into Show Low.
 We could drain some gas from my tank to his.
 So on and so on.
 Wears me out thinking about it.
 So I stop.
 We'll make it I tell myself.
 Done.
 Over.
 We keep steady at 45 mph and there before us is Show Low's first gas station.
 His tank holds 4.49 gallons and the gas meter stops plumb full at 4.469 gallons!
 His bike was getting about 50 mpg on those easy going roads and it paid off.
 He was riding fumes.
 Relieved we continue until we find some USFS land and camp.
 There is a red flag warning so we do not have a campfire that night.
 My small stove works just fine to heat up the can of stew we bought at the last little market.

 We travel along highway 260 towards Heber, Payson, Pine, Strawberry, and Camp Verde.
 This is one of my most favorite rides and we savor the cool air and sweeping vistas.
 The desert will soon be in front of us again.
 We reach Phoenix easily.
 There to meet us is Denise, Lori, and Evan.
 We spend the night with them and enjoy the pool at the Cibola Vista Resort.
 They are relaxed and happy.